vijaysmetgud/Dev-Ops-Trainings-Ajay/Ansible/Intro.md

 * eg:- ajay.apache-webserver ---> we should create roles like this...

-## To execute our roles in other machine like ansible nodes parralel
+## To execute our roles in other machine like ansible nodes parallel

  * - F --- Fore-Key execute parallel
  ---